-Here are our top tips for ages five and up-
+Here are my top tips for ages five and up-

-- Introduce new foods to your child's repertoire, including different varieties of grains, legumes, and vegetables, as well as varied cuisines such as Asian, Mexican and Middle Eastern.
+- Introduce new foods to your child's repertoire, including different varieties of grains, legumes, and vegetables, as well as varied cuisine types such as Asian, Mexican and Mediterranean.
 This may be met with a struggle, but it's important to persevere as it sometimes takes children 6 or 7 tries to get used to the taste and texture of a new food.